-Faculty members may request reconsideration of the results of their evaluations to the VCAA/R who shall appoint a faculty committee of three consisting of one faculty member selected by the VCAA/R from a list of three submitted by the faculty member, one member selected by the VCAA/R from a list of three submitted by the Dean, and one member selected by the VCAA/R from the faculty at large.
-The faculty committee shall review the appropriate documents and the subsequent recommendations of the Dean and the evaluation committee prior to the submission of a recommendation to the VCAA/R. The VCAA/R shall determine the results of the request for reconsideration.
-The individual may subsequently request a review by the Chancellor of the recommendations of the Dean, peer review committee and VCAA/R.
+Faculty members may request reconsideration of the results of their evaluations to the Provost/EVCAA who shall appoint a faculty committee of three (Peer Review Committee) consisting of one faculty member selected by the Provost/EVCAA from a list of three submitted by the faculty member, one member selected by the Provost/EVCAA from a list of three submitted by the Dean, and one member selected by the Provost/EVCAA from the faculty at large.
+The Peer Review Committee shall review the appropriate documents and the subsequent recommendations of the Dean and the evaluation committee prior to the submission of a recommendation to the Provost/EVCAA.
+The Provost/EVCAA shall determine the results of the request for reconsideration.
+The individual may subsequently request a review by the Chancellor of the recommendations of the Dean, Peer Review Committee, and Provost/EVCAA.

 If a faculty member feels that there is an issue of unlawful discrimination in the tenure/promotion review process, the faculty member may solicit advice from the Affirmative Action Officer in regards to possible grievance actions or file a formal grievance in accordance with established policies.
-The VCAA/R determination may be appealed within 15 days of notification to the Academic Freedom and Tenure Committee.
+The Provost/EVCAA determination may be appealed within 15 days of notification to the Academic Freedom and Tenure Committee.